Erix4/physcalc/docs/index.rst

 ====================================

 This the official documentation for the `Physics Calculator <https://physcalc.com>`_ website.
-It includes a full website tutorial as well as
+It includes a full website tutorial as well as user reference for the website's capabilities.

-.. warning:: Physics Calculator is in alpha
+.. warning:: Physics Calculator is in alpha.
    The website may sporadically go offline, lose functionality, or undergo major changes.
-   Additionally, this documentation will likely be outdated until the beta release.
+   Additionally, this documentation will likely be unfinished until the beta release.

 Get Started
 ===========